 Branching from the internal iliac artery, the internal pudendal artery is the main vessel that supplies oxygenated blood to the penis and makes erections possible.
 The testicular arteries, also known as the internal spermatic arteries, supply blood to the testes.
 They branch from the abdominal aorta.

 Veins are the blood vessels that return oxygen-depleted blood back to the heart for reuse.
 They typically follow the same path as arteries.
 Similar to the arteries in the pelvis, veins branch within the legs.
-As blood returns to the heart these branches — the external iliac veins — feed into the inferior vena cava, the large vessel that travels parallel to the abdominal aorta.
+As blood returns to the heart these branches — the external iliac veins — feed into the inferior vena cava, the large vessel that runs parallel to the abdominal aorta.

 Nerves branch from the spinal column.
 There are three types of nerves: